Deer Down… Or Is It?

 When you lose the trail: During most of the blood-trailing procedure, one assistant is plenty.
 But if the blood trail runs out, you can’t have too much help.
 Have everyone form a tight line and comb every inch of the area.
 If the searchers stay close together and look carefully, there is almost no chance that the animal can go undetected if the shot was fatal.

 When the arrow strikes home you have to force yourself to be patient and rational.
-What you do next can meean the difference between a successful hunt and the low point of your season.
+What you do next can mean the difference betweeen a successful hunt and the low point of your season.